aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Tue Sep 22 09:31:47 2026
+Last update: Wed Sep 23 09:36:52 2026

 ### Let's play! 🎮